opencog/sensory/DesignNotes-L.md

 natural language API into non-verbal systems; the "thinking" happens non-verbally, while the text LLM provides a way of manipulating, controlling and working with the non-verbal elements.
-The idea is to build on the concept of RAG (retreival-augumented generation), semantic search or semantic routing, by building triples of
+The idea is to build on the concept of RAG (retrieval-augmented generation), semantic search or semantic routing, by building triples of
 ```
    (text, vector-embedding-of-text, symbolic-structure).